‘I was a good soldier’: A veteran fights to get his disability recognized

 A medic who arrived at the scene wrote in her witness report that, after Mr. McNeil regained consciousness, he was dazed, unsteady, unable to hear those around him, and walking in a zigzag, disorganized pattern.
 “The clearest memory I have is that you [Mr. McNeil] were struggling to speak as you had a prominent stutter,” she wrote.
 “In the time I had known you, I had never heard you stutter before.”

-It took nearly 12 hours to get him to the Role 1 hospital at the Kandahar Air Field, where he was treated by an Australian doctor who wrote in his notes that Mr. McNeil needed to undergo a “neuropsych evaluation.”
+It took nearly 12 hours to get him to the Role 1 hospital at the Kandahar Air Field, where he was treated by an Australian doctor who wrote in his notes that Mr. McNeil needed to undergo a “ neuropsych evaluation.”

 “I thought I was going home to Ottawa to some concussion clinic, that’s what I was told,” Mr. McNeil said.